How much sleep do babies need?

 - how long your baby is taking to settle after waking.

 - How does your child compare to other babies the same age?
-All babies are different, but if your baby is getting much less sleep than others, your baby might be tired and need more opportunity for sleep.
+All babies are different, but if your baby is getting much less sleep than others, your baby might be tired and need more opportunities for sleep.

 If you decide you need to see a professional for help with your baby’s sleep, take your chart with you.